Use code 'EarlyBird'

 Today we have a full travel day through the diverse landscapes that make Morocco so unique.
 As you pass through cedar and pine forests, keep an eye out for Barbary Macaques.
 Pass over the Middle Atlas Mountains through the pre-desert countryside with its deep gorges filled with a splendid oasis of green palm groves, finally arriving at the sand dunes of the Sahara Desert.
 We spend the night in a desert auberge, located right on the edge of the dunes.
 Here we will have a local-style dinner and spend the night.
 Please note: some rooms may have shared bathroom facilities at the desert auberge.
 Approximate travel time: 10-11 hrs, including stops *Note: There are some sections of curvy road during today's journey.
 If you are susceptible to motion sickness, consider having anti-nausea remedies handy.
 Accommodation: Auberge Dunes D'Or (or similar) Meals included: Breakfast | Dinner

-This morning, we continue along the "Route of 1,000 Kasbahs" to the thriving town of Ouarzazate for a lunch stop.
-This town is home to Atlas Film Studios, where many films have been shot over the years, including Lawrence of Arabia and Gladiator.
+This morning, we continue along the Route of 1,000 Kasbahs to the thriving town of Ouarzazate for a lunch stop.
+This town is home to Atlas Film Studios, where many movies have been shot over the years, including Lawrence of Arabia and Gladiator.
 Continue on to the fascinating and beautiful village of Aït Ben Haddou, a wonderful example of a kasbah (a type of fortress).
 Explore the UNESCO World Heritage Site with your tour leader.
 Of all the remaining kasbahs in Morocco, the walls and interior of this area are the most intact.
 Like many of the earthen-built fortresses in Ouarzazate, Aït Ben Haddou has been used in many film and television productions like Gladiator, Babel, and Game of Thrones.
 In the evening, there may be a chance for an optional cooking class.
-Learn the secrets of how to make the perfect tagine and then sample your skills for your dinner.
+Learn how to make the perfect tagine and then sample your skills for your dinner.
 Approximate travel time: 4 hrs Accommodation: La Rose du Sable Ait Benhaddou (or similar) Meals included: Breakfast

 We leave the pre-desert country for the magnificent High Atlas Mountains landscape, crossing the Tizi n'Tichka pass at 2260 m, before heading into the splendid Toubkal National Park.
 We pass through small villages on winding mountain roads, arriving at the village of Imlil.
 With our main luggage transported for us, we head out on a 1-2 hour hike from Imlil to the little village of Aroumd (Aremd), to arrive at our simple mountain gîte for the night.
 Breathe in the fresh mountain air while taking in amazing views of the surrounding Atlas Mountains before sitting down to a traditional, homemade dinner made with local produce.
 The hike to the gîte is quite steep in parts, and is on uneven terrain, so take it at your own pace!
 Some participants have recommended hiking poles for those with knee issues.
 Alternatively, you can opt for a taxi ride to the gîte for approximately 50 dirhams.
 Our accommodation is multi-share with up to six beds in each room.
 Bedding is provided, but you will need to bring your own towel.
 Bathroom facilities are shared.
 Approximate travel time: 5 hrs (Ait Ben Haddou to Imlil) by private vehicle; 1 hr (Imlil to Aroumd) on foot *Note: The road through the mountains is very curvy.
 If you are susceptible to motion sickness, consider having anti-nausea remedies handy.
 Accommodation: Auberge Tafraout Armed (or similar) Meals included: Breakfast | Dinner

 After breakfast, take a scenic hike back down the mountain to meet the van in Imlil and head to the coastal town of Essaouira, arriving mid-afternoon.
 The rest of the day is free to explore as you wish.
-Essaouira is a funky, Portuguese-flavoured, hippie coastal village.
+Essaouira is a funky, Portuguese-flavored, hippie coastal village.
 Browse the many shops for leather, jewelry, lamps, or trinkets.
 Watch the brightly-painted ships bring their catch into the busy harbor or take a stroll along the long, sandy beach.
 This is the perfect place to enjoy some local seafood and unwind.
 Approximate travel time: 1 hr (Aremd to Imlil) on foot; 5 hrs (Imlil to Essaouira), including stops, by private vehicle Accommodation: Riad Nakhla Essaouira (or similar) Meals included: Breakfast

 Today is free to browse the many shops, watch the brightly painted ships bring their catch into the busy harbor, or take a stroll along the long, sandy beach.
 It's a perfect place to enjoy some local seafood and unwind.
 You might even like to enjoy some of the wide variety of activities on offer such as windsurfing and horseback riding.
 Your tour leader can arrange camel riding on the beach in Essaouira for you.
 Please ask them for more details if you are interested.
 If you want to soothe aching muscles, you can pre-book the Traditional Hammam Experience ($60 USD) with us.
 In a Moroccan bathhouse, your session starts in a warm room to gently prepare your skin and body, transitioning into a steam-filled hot room for deep relaxation.
 Relish a thorough body scrub and a soothing massage, and conclude your experience with a refreshing mint tea.
 Please note that men and women have separate areas in the hammam, and the treatment includes a full-body scrub and massage, including the chest, stomach, and head—expect to get your hair wet unless you specifically request otherwise.
 Accommodation: Riad Nakhla Essaouira (or similar) Meals included: Breakfast

 In the morning, we continue our journey to Marrakech.
-Once you've arrived in the "Red City," join your certified city guide for a tour of the Marrakech medina.
+Once you've arrived in the Red City, join your certified city guide for a tour of the Marrakech medina.
 Shop to your heart’s content in the souks with their narrow, winding streets as you search out spices, traditional jalabas and slippers, or the famous Moroccan lanterns.
 Visit the historical Koutoubia Minaret and gardens, the Mellah, and the Saadian Tombs, a complex of sepulchers and mausoleums that house the remains of Saadian Sultan Ahmed Al Mansour Ed Dahb.
 The tombs were sealed off until their re-discovery in 1917.
 Tour the grounds of the Bahia Palace, marveling at the intricate decoration, and experience the sights and sounds of the bustling Jemaa el-Fnaa square.
 Once the tour is finished, you are free to discover the secrets of this amazing, ancient city at your leisure.
 Once you’ve tired yourself out, relax at one of the tea houses around the square, indulging in the ubiquitous sweet mint tea and watching the hustle and bustle from your shady spot.
 End the day like a local with an optional group dinner in the famous food stalls of Djemaa el Fna.
 Approximate travel time: 3 hrs by private vehicle Accommodation: Hotel Oudaya Marrakech (or similar) Meals included: Breakfast

 There are no planned activities today, so you may depart Marrakech at any time.
 The nearest airport is Marrakesh Menara Airport (RAK).
 If your departure flight is out of Casablanca, affordable transfer options include a 2.5-hour train that runs frequently throughout the day, or direct flights from Marrakech to Casablanca.
 If you wish to extend your stay in Marrakech, consider booking post-tour accommodation with us.
 Please note that check-out time from the hotel is usually mid-morning, but luggage storage services are available at the reception desk.
 Want more adventure?
 Book two or more GEEO programs in the same school year and receive a discount!
 GEEO will give you 10% off of the lesser value program(s) (up to 3 programs per year).
 If you would like to extend your time abroad but don't see another GEEO program that interests you, let us know.
 We can work with you to find a trip from our tour operator’s much larger catalog.
 Their tours are open to the general public and not designed specifically for educators, but we can still offer you and your travel companions a discounted educator price on any additional tours that you book.
 Meals included: Breakfast